A Weekend in Newcastle Upon Tyne

 Walking into the theatre is like a breath of fresh air if you’re used to large arenas or other types of function room style places.
 Rich, red carpets set the tone for the intricate woodwork and gold accented stone sculpting that decorates the building’s walls and ceilings.
 Wide stone steps lead you to multiple floors, and when you get through to your plush velvet seats you’ll find yourself in a smallish crescent, cosy and grand, just like you’d traditionally expect.
 And as for the show, well, it’s a definite must-see.

 Varying only slightly from the 2008 film of the same name, the story follows Sophie’s distress after inviting her three potential fathers to her wedding, and includes all the most iconic scenes in a wonderfully fun and engaging fashion.
 The vocal talent is excellent and the staging and set transitions sleek and streamlined for a seamless experience.
 By the end of the performance almost the entire audience was up on their feet dancing and singing along to some final musical numbers, the atmosphere infectiously joyful and electric.
 A testament I suppose to what a great evening was on offer.

 On a total high, we shuffled outside and dipped right into Popworld for a bit of cheesy tuneage from our childhoods and a good old party.
 And it was, in a word, phenomenal.
-Though busy in the beginning, the crowd soon began to fizzle out a little, making it much more bearable – and it wasn’t jam packed with teenagers.
+Though busy in the beginning, the crowd soon began to fizzle out a little, making it much more bearable – and it wasn’t jam packed with teenagers, which is always a bonus.
 Popworld is just one of a whole host of bars in the centre of the city, whether much loved chains or independent venues.
 And on a Saturday you’ll be in good company whichever you choose.

 If you visit on a Sunday, you can check out Quayside Market for every cuisine and handcraft you can think of.